catay/OneVsOne/README.txt

 Pimpinella : the original coder of the first bzflag 1vs1
              implementation.

+Strayer    : for the nifty php scripts which send/receive
+			 the data from/to the plugin.

 Also thanks to all the people who helped me test it :
 (Alphabetic order)